 - Onboard wifi available

 - Select hotel pick up / drop offs

 - Average group size 18 guests

-- Delicious chocolate samples at the Yarra Valley Chocolaterie and Ice-creamery
+- Indulge in delicious chocolate samples at Yarra Valley Chocolaterie

 Yarra Valley Day Tour – Ashley, 2019